ruggeri/tech-notes/randos/bicycles.md

 - Alfine 11
   - Has gear ratio range of 409%.
   - However, it has the same low gear of 0.53:1 as the Afline 8.
-  - And it has the same 1.9
+  - And it has the same 1.9x input limit.

+## Maintenance

+- 2022-05: I cleaned and lubricated the chain.
+  - lol, maybe it should have been replaced...
+Should have checked for wear!
+- 2022-05: I replaced the tires with new Vitorria Zaffiro Pro 25-622 tires.
+  - I also changed the tubes.
+I used Conti Tube Race 28 tubes.
+- 2021-06: I changed the chain.
+  - **TODO**: What chain did I put on, though?